Top 25 Highest Protein Vegetables To Incorporate Into Your Favorite Recipes

 Along with all these other benefits, magnesium, potassium and calcium are all minerals which help heart health.
 These elements have shown to lower overall blood pressure which is one of the major factors for heart disease.

-Basically, make sure to add some peas to your diet!
+Basically, make sure to add some peas to your diet - whether home-cooked or as the main ingredient in the best pea protein powder.

 Protein : 100g of mushrooms contains 3.1g of protein.
 1 cup of mushrooms has 3g of protein.